-This is based on the TCWS protocol 6.6 but will be refined to limit the need for data cleaning.
+This is based on the TCWS protocol 6.6 but has of version 1.2 has been refined to limit the need for data cleaning.
+However, please note that it is NOT yet complete.
+It needs to be revised to remove interstate highways.